cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 Minor Web Development - Web App From Scratch

-## Goal

-Pick a user story, sketch the interface, retrieve data from an API and build the interface.

 ## Intention

 The coming three weeks you will create a client side web app during this course.
 Based upon data from the API of your chosen user story, you design, build and test a prototype in three iterations.
 You write vanilla HTML, CSS and JavaSCript, and avoid to use frameworks or libraries as much as possible - with the exception of a micro library if neccessary.